kimwalisch/primecount/doc/Records.md

-# Records computed using primecount
+# Records set using primecount

 Below is a selection of records that have been computed using primecount.
 For a more complete list [search for primecount on OEIS.org](https://oeis.org/search?q=primecount&language=english&go=Search).